 This is admittedly a difficult balance to strike and the process for creating the map has been a mixture of art and science.
 While many existing reports and studies have been reviewed to develop the preliminary map and list of projects, we believe that many potentially valuable transportation projects have never been studied in depth because of not falling squarely within the mandate or boundaries of existing transportation authorities or jurisdictions.
 In the process of mapping projects across the region, we aimed to create as much of an interconnected network as possible, and in the process identified several new projects that have may have never been previously studied, but which may offer significant network benefits.

-The following are general principles that were used by Seamless Bay Area to develop the map:
+General principles used by Seamless Bay Area to develop the map

 Create an interconnected frequent transit network